 According to the Employment (Jersey) Law 2003, employers are required to provide a statement of employment particulars to all the employees whose regular hours of work are a minimum of 8 hours per week.
 The statement also contains the following details:

 - Disciplinary and grievance procedures

-The Jersey Employment Tribunal deals with all the employment disputes other than breach of contract more than GB£10,000 and personal injury matters and injunctions, which are dealt with by the Royal Court.
+The Jersey Employment Tribunal deals with all the employment disputes except those which include a breach of contract of more than GB£10,000, personal injury matters and injunctions.
+These are taken care of by the Royal Court.

 There are no prevalent statutory restrictions on the number of hours employees can work per day or week.
 However, the law provides for statutory restrictions for employers when it comes to providing adequate rest breaks.
-Also, employers need to be aware of the overriding duty of care for employees they work for excessive hours.
+Also, employers need to be aware of the overriding duty of care toward employees who work overtime.